tensorflow/model-optimization/tensorflow_model_optimization/g3doc/guide/quantization/training.md

 Quantization brings improvements via model compression and latency reduction.
 With the API defaults, the model size shrinks by 4x, and we typically see between 1.5 - 4x improvements in CPU latency in the tested backends.
-Further latency improvements can be seen on compatible machine learning accelerators, such as the [EdgeTPU](https://coral.ai/docs/edgetpu/benchmarks/) and NNAPI.
+Eventually, latency improvements can be seen on compatible machine learning accelerators, such as the [EdgeTPU](https://coral.ai/docs/edgetpu/benchmarks/) and NNAPI.

 The technique is used in production in speech, vision, text, and translate use cases.
-The code currently supports vision use cases and will expand over time.
+The code currently supports a subset of these models.

 #### Experiment with quantization and associated hardware